What happened to digital ad stocks?

 Although many digital ad stock shave suffered in 2018, one digital ad stock that hasn’t is The Trade Desk (NASDAQ:TTD).
 Year-to-date, TTD stock is up more than 200%.
 And, if current trends persist, this run is far from over.

 The company, which provides programmatic advertising solutions for advertisers of all shapes and sizes, has found itself at the center of multiple tailwinds recently.
 Namely, programmatic advertising is the future.
+With more than 170mm active websites and 380 sites created by the minute, online advertising will continue to grow.
 As advertisers pour massive amounts of money into multiple different advertising channels, they are increasingly using data and algorithms to optimize spend.
 As this transition plays out, Trade Desk will become a bigger and bigger part of the global advertising model.

 The global advertising market is $700 billion in size, and moving towards $1 trillion over the next decade.
 Trade Desk’s gross ad spend in 2017 was well under $2 billion.
 From this perspective, this is a company with small share in a rapidly growing market.